robert-godlewski/robert-godlewski/README.md

 I'm an full stack/software developer who uses Python/JavaScript to build websites.
 I'm also a music producer who writes music and plays guitar, drums, and synthesizers.
 My pronouns are he/him.

 ## Current Projects:
+- CRM web application to keep track of todos and set reminders to the user.
 - Comet of Dreams (My music production work) website by using HTML/CSS/JavaScript.

 ## Currently Learning: